 Fast forward six years and David was no longer a struggling high school student.
 Instead, he had become a very successful college baseball pitcher, had met the woman who was to become his wife, and had graduated from college with a 3.47 GPA.

 After graduation, he found his calling in education, where he continues to mentor students in the classroom as a teacher, as well as on the baseball field as a coach.
 In 2014, he was named Teacher of the Year by his peers.
 Life was good for David, his wife and two young sons.
 He had clearly transformed his life, leaving the disillusioned, sullen teenager behind by focusing on his positive experiences, allowing his dreams to become his reality.

-But before he turned thirty five, David’s life would again be turned upside down, shaking his belief in the power of positive thinking.
+But before he turned thirty five, David’s life would be turned upside down, multiple times, shaking his belief in the power of positive thinking.
 Tragedy struck his family repeatedly, including the death of his mother, his father, and his son Aaron.